iPhones and MacBooks are beautiful pieces of hardware that you can ‘rent’ from Apple & that’s about it

 The only thing you ever ‘buy’ from Apple is their marketing

-Before you complain - obviously no one is forcing you buy their stuff and it is under your own free will - that you pay Apple and rent their products as long as Apple happy.
-You - sign up to their ToS to use their OS and they, dictate the restrictions on their own OS.
-These are just simple facts.
+Before you complain - obviously no one is forcing you buy their stuff & it is under your own free will that you pay Apple to rent their products as long as Apple is happy you are given some features that they seem reasonable.
+You, agree to their ToS, EULA in order to use their OS.

-What bothers me is how people voluntarily buy Apple products continue using thier proprietary OSs and then complain about it and repeat this cycle.
+What bothers me is how people voluntarily buy Apple products continue using their proprietary OSs, complain about it & repeat this cycle

 Developers & Apps